 Determining Whether Monies or Things Provided During a Relationship Were Gifts or Loans

 When dating people break up, a common legal problem that may arise involves disputes about money that was extended by one to the other during the period of the relationship whereas the person who extended the money will state that the money was merely a loan and the other person states the money was a gift.

-What Is the Legal Difference Between Loans and Gifts
+Defining the Difference Between Gifts and Loans

 Halsbury’s Laws of Canada nicely summarizes the principles of law applicable to the issue of donative intent: